ashintech/data-analysis/README.md

 The project is organized as follows:

 - `datacleaning.ipynb`: Jupyter Notebook containing the entire data cleaning process.
-- `datamodelling&eda`: Jupyter Notebook containing the entire data modelling process, including exploratory data analysis (EDA) and visualization.
+- `datamodelling&eda.ipynb`: Jupyter Notebook containing the entire data modelling process, including exploratory data analysis (EDA) and visualization.
-- `data`: The csv file containing the data used in the project.
+- `data.csv`: The csv file containing the data used in the project.

 ## Requirements